spences10/scottspence.me/src/pages/md/faq.md

 - Permanent.

-  - From previous experience I feel I need to qualify this by saying I want a permanent role, not a contract role with permanent salary rate.
+  - From previous experience I feel I need to qualify this by saying a "contract of employment" i.e. a permanent role, not a "consultancy contract" between my business and the employer/client.

 - Working in an agile environment using best practices for development.